rackspace/runway/docs/source/defining_tests.rst

 Test Failures
 -------------

-The default behavior if one of the tests fails is to terminate execution.
+The default behavior if one of the :ref:`tests<runway-test>` fails is to terminate execution.
 The subsequent commands will not be run and a non-zero exit code returned.
-This behavior can modified to continue testing and not result in a non-zero exit code on a per-test basis by adding ``required: false`` to the test definition.
+This behavior can modified to continue testing and not result in a non-zero exit code on a per-test basis by adding ``required: false`` to the :ref:`test definition<runway-test>`.

-**Example:**
+.. rubric:: Example:

 ::